Columbia ISA Audio Video

 THE RECEIVER

-The Audio/Video receiver is the central hub of a home theater system.
-It provides AM and FM tuners, amplifiers, surround sound, and switching capabilities for all of the components which connect to it.
+The Audio/Video Receiver is the central hub of a home theater system.
+It provides AM and FM tuners, amplifiers, surround sound processing, and switching capabilities for all of the components which connect to it.
 Most of the devices in a home-entertainment system can connect to it, including audio components such as loudspeakers, CD player, cassette deck, and turntable, as well as video sources such as a TV, DVD player, VCR, and cable and satellite TV boxes.

-Sony, Denon, JVC, Kenwood, Onkyo, Panasonic, Pioneer, and Yamaha are the top brands.
+Sony, Denon, Onkyo, Panasonic, Pioneer, and Yamaha are the top popular brands.
 Most models now are digital, designed for the six-channel (5.1) surround-sound formats encoded on most DVDs and some TV programs, such as high-definition (HD) programming.

 Basic receivers accept the analog stereo signals from a tape deck, CD player, or turntable.
 They provide two channels that power a pair of stereo speakers.
 Power typically runs 50 to 100 watts per channel.